AmnonOwed/HE_Mesh2014/README.md

 You need to add some other external *.jar files to the properties of your Eclipse project to compile HE_Mesh.

 * `core.jar`: This is the core Processing API from Processing 2.1.1.
 Download the latest version of Processing here: http://processing.org/
-* `javolution.jar`: Javolution is used to make HE_Mesh faster.
+* `javolution-6.1.0.jar`: Javolution is used to make HE_Mesh faster.
 You'll need version 6.1.0, download here: http://hemesh.wblut.com/javolution-6.1.0.zip
-* `jts.jar`: The JTS Topology Suite is an API of spatial predicates and functions for processing geometry.
+* `jts.jar`: The JTS Topology Suite is an API of spatial predicates and functions for processing planar geometry.
 You need version 1.13.
 Download here: http://hemesh.wblut.com/jts.zip
+* `trove-3.1a1.jar`: A collection of high speed primitive based collections.
+Download here: https://bitbucket.org/robeden/trove/downloads

 ## Build-of-the-day HE_Mesh 2014